 It’s important to discuss placement with your piercer beforehand.
 They might offer to mark the area for you, so you can decide whether an inner or outer conch piercing is right for you.

 How fast newly pierced ears heal depends largely on you.
 If you take good care of your ears and follow all the instructions given, you might be fully healed within three months.
 If you experience an infection, heal slower than average.
 If you’ve received a dermal punch piercing, it might take up to nine months for the area to heal.

 Regardless of how fast you recover, you should be gentle with your piercing for the first 6 months.
 Clean it regularly, and avoid sleeping on your side.

-What Kind of After-Care Is Involved?
+What Kind of After-Care Is Involved for my Conch Piercing?

 Because a piercing is technically an ‘injury’ to your body, it should be treated as such.
 That means you have to regularly clean the area to avoid infection.
 Many piercers recommend a saline solution to clean your ears.
 You can use any standard commercially prepared solution, or make your own using sea salt and water.

 Using a q-tip or cotton ball, gently clean the area and dab a generous amount of salt-water on.
 This will kill germs and prevent infection.

 At Chronic Ink our Piercers recommend using NeliMed Nelicleanse Piercing Aftercare for any of your Ear Piercing aftercare needs.

 It’s also important that you wash your hands before touching your piercing.
 Do not touch your piercing unless you’re cleaning it.
 Your hands can carry opportunistic germs that will spread to your ear, and messing with your piercing can cause pain or damage.

 If you see signs of infection, you should take care to use antiseptic and antibiotics.
 Do not take the piercing out, and make sure to clean the site multiple times a day.
 Don’t get lazy with post-care and cleaning, and make sure to follow the instructions given to you.